Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +4500

-- The Hurricanes have experienced the 55th-biggest change in terms of their national championship odds, improving from +10000 at the beginning of the season to +4500.
+- In terms of their national championship odds, the Hurricanes have experienced the 55th-biggest change this season, improving from +10000 at the start to +4500.

-- Miami (FL) has a 2.2% chance of winning the national championship, based on its moneyline odds.
+- Miami (FL)'s chances of winning the national championship, based on its odds, are 2.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.